influxdata/flux/docs/SPEC.md

 When the `default` annotation value of a column is the same as the `null` annotation value of a column, it is interpreted as the column's default value is null.

+Only the specified annotations may be present.
+Any extra annotations will result in an error.
+This strick handling of annotations allows for clear error messages during decoding.

 ##### Errors

 When an error occurs during execution a table will be returned with the first column label as `error` and the second column label as `reference`.